mehulagg/gitlab/doc/development/github_importer.md

    tries to find the user based on the GitHub user ID, while the second query is used to find the user using their GitHub Email address.

+To avoid miss-matching users, the search byt GitHub user ID is not done when importing from GitHub enterprise.

 Because this process is quite expensive we cache the result of these lookups in Redis.
 For every user looked up we store three keys: